Complete Guide to Making Cold Brew Coffee at Home

 How long does it take to make cold brew coffee?

-Hot water does a great job of extracting coffee flavors from the beans.
-Anything less than hot water isn’t as efficient.
-We compensate for this by soaking the grounds for longer.
+We compensate for this by soaking the coffee grounds for longer.
 This is why cold brew can’t be rushed.

 Should You Brew in the Fridge or on the Counter Top?